sarastro-nl/macks-algorithm/README.md

 ![](assets/optimal.png)

-To see the colors in the console window of XCode as shown above you'll need to install a special font called `ColoredConsole-Bold.ttf`.
-You can download this font and instruction on how to install it in XCode on this [github repo](https://github.com/jjrscott/ColoredConsole).
+To see the colors in the console window of Xcode as shown above you'll need to install a special font called `ColoredConsole-Bold.ttf`.
+You can download this font and find instruction on how to install it in Xcode on this [github repo](https://github.com/jjrscott/ColoredConsole).